pan-net/terraform-provider-powerdns/website/docs/r/record.html.markdown

 ## Example Usage

-Note that PowerDNS internally lowercases certain records (e.g. CNAME and AAAA), which can lead to resources being marked for a change in every single plan/apply.
+Note that PowerDNS may internally lowercase certain records (e.g. CNAME and AAAA), which may lead to resources being marked for a change in every single plan/apply.

 ### A record example
 For the v1 API (PowerDNS version 4):